-Before we began insulating foundation walls and below slabs (see slab on grade), it was generally estimated that basement heat loss accounted for about 1/3 of the total heat loss of a house.
-It is likely that such an abysmal starting place made the addition of any insulation at all seem sufficient, so basements are still chronically under-insulated.
+Insulating a basement is a great idea if it wasn't insulated when built, as before we began insulating foundation walls and below slabs (see slab on grade), it was generally estimated that basement heat loss accounted for about 1/3 of the total heat loss of a house.
+It is likely that such an abysmal starting place made the addition of any insulation at all seem sufficient, so basements built to code are still often chronically under-insulated.

-The three images below are thermal models showing what you could expect from a concrete floor in a typical Canadian climate; first un-insulated, the second insulated to meet Building Code (R10) and the third insulated to R20, the minimum we would recommend in Canada for comfort and a good return on investment.
+The three images below are thermal models showing what you could expect from a concrete floor in a typical cold climate, either in Canada or Northern US; first un-insulated, the second insulated to meet Building Code (R10) and the third insulated to R20, the minimum we would recommend in Canadian and US cold climate zones, for comfort and a good return on investment.

 Despite the constant temperature of the earth just below frost depth (approximately 2 or 3°C in winter), the type of ground on which you are building will have a dramatic effect on the rate of heat loss through your foundation walls, as heat moves more easily through some materials than others.